aaronblondeau/aaronblondeau_com/posts/march_2024/supabase_rls_testing.md

 Now users have to be a member of the team!

-So, the moral of the story is **write tests** - you'll never regret it!
+So, the moral of the story is **write tests** - in the era of AI they are more essential than ever!